 5. Let people work remotely

-Global Workplace Analytics looked at over 4,000 studies and reports on an agile work environment.
-It found two-thirds of employees want to work from home, and 36% of them would choose it over a raise.
+Global Workplace Analytics reviewed over 4,000 studies and reports on an agile work environment.
+It found that two-thirds of employees want to work from home, and 36% would choose it over a raise.

 Some employees even said they’d take a slight pay cut if it meant they no longer had to commute to an office.